tkilias/docker-db/README.md

 $ docker run --detach --privileged --stop-timeout 120 exasol/docker-db:latest
 ```

-All data is stored within the container and is lost if the container is removed.
+All data is stored within the container and lost when the container is removed.
 In order to make it persistent, you'd have to mount a volume into the container at `/exa`, for example:

 ```console
 $ docker run --detach --privileged --stop-timeout 120 -v exa_volume:/exa exasol/docker-db:latest